CiprianSpiridon/LaravelLiveTemplates/README.md

 Laravel Live Templates
 ====================
-To install the Laravel live templates all you need to do is copy Laravel.xml and Envoy.xml files to your IntelliJ/PhpStorm templates directory as defined below:
+To install the Laravel live templates all you need to do is copy all .xml files to your IntelliJ/PhpStorm templates directory as defined below:
 ### IntelliJ

     Windows <User home>\.IntelliJIdea13\config\templates